agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

-know the number of cars increased, so the decrease in accidents in the last few years is either due to a decrease in the  number of cyclists---possibly because they traded their bikes for cars as they found employment---or a decrease in likelihood of an accident---perhaps because drivers are more used to cyclists and lookout for them.
+know the number of cars increased, so the decrease in accidents in the last few years is either due to a decrease in the  number of cyclists---possibly because they traded their bikes for cars as they found employment---or a decrease in the likelihood of an accident---perhaps because drivers are more used to cyclists and look out for them.

 [model]: #a-simple-model

 ## Day-by-Day

-Car drivers are involved in accidents [on holidays where they also work][car_dbd], like Halloween.
+Car are involved in accidents [on holidays during which the drivers also work][car_dbd], like Halloween.
 Motorcycles are in accidents during summer holidays.
 Bicycles, on the other hand, have no holidays with a large excess in the number of accidents.
 Some holidays, like Christmas and Thanksgiving, keep